pyrv/pycontract/README.md

 ## Installation

 - Python 3.10: The API uses Python 3.10's pattern matching.
-You will therefore need to install Python 3.10.
-Python 3.10 is experimental, but will eventually become the public release (expected release: October 2021).
+You will therefore need to install Python 3.10 or later.
 - Set your PYTHONPATH variable to point to pycontract as e.g.:
 ```
 export PYTHONPATH=$PYTHONPATH:/a/long/path/pycontract
 ```